melvinlee/workshops/docs/aws/tfe/slides-tfe.md

 Configure Git Identity
 -------------------------
 <br><br><br>
-Before you can push changes to your fork of the hashicat repo, you'll need to configure your email and username settings.
+Before you can push changes to your fork of the hashicat-aws repo, you'll need to configure your email and username settings.
 Run the commands below with your own email address and name:

 Commands:
 ```bash